Quinote/Quinote-First-Draft/README.md

 # Issues/Considerations

+• Quit doesn't refresh quiz
+• Undefined definitions (when definition is empty)

 • Missing </div> in frontend.html
 • After taking a quiz, the text editor UI becomes wonky (I think the quiz in the background is interfering)